multivoltage/marilena/README.md

 },
 ```

 create a file structures based on your config.
 Please remember that each email template requires `index.html` as name, and variables are loaded only from `variables.json` or `variables.yml`.
-Yes you can use both :)
+Yes you can use both (result will be an union of two).

 ```
 project